Last Updated on 03/07/2025

 5. Give Your Audience a Sense of Control

-“Control is a biological and psychological necessity.”
-People must believe that they have control over their life.
-You must provide your audience the freedom to choose if you want to give them a sense of control.
-In other words, after reading or viewing your commercial, people should feel as if they have a choice between the solution you recommend and another.
+In other words, after reading or viewing your commercial, people should feel as though they have a choice between the solution you recommend and an alternative.
 If people believe you are attempting to compel them to buy your goods, they will become irritated and withdraw from your message.44;

 6. The Call to Value